jmcphers/jmcphers.github.io/articles/efficient-editing.md

 ### Enter insert mode intelligently

-Most users new to vim get into insert mode by typing i.
+Most users new to vim get into insert mode by typing `i`.
 This works, but it's often pretty inefficient, since vi has a host of commands that leave the editor in insert mode.
 Here are some of the more popular ones:

 | `i`	        | Insert text to the left of the current character.
 | `I`	        | Insert text at the beginning of the current line.